dfeagans/Reference-Files/Configs/Configuration_QueenBeePro_xProv5.md

             PD143 - 2 (number of poles)
             PD144 - 3000 (revolutions at 50hz setting)

-    - After those settings are done: Un-plug, Connect Spindle, and then plug back in and set the *frequency* on screeen then Run!
-WORKED (Redo this section).
+    - After those settings are done: Un-plug, Connect Spindle, and then plug back in and set the *frequency* on screeen then Run.
+Note that since it's a 2 pole motor the RPM of the motor is the Hz setting * 60.
+Meaning that 133.33Hz min frequency equals 8000rpm min speed and 400Hz max frequency equals 24000rpm max speed.